 Last, comes the yeast.
 Steaming hot wort is pumped into the coolship and allowed to chill overnight.
 The brewer never physically adds any yeast or bacteria; microflora surfing the Maine breeze (and our brewing space) actually finds its way onto the figurative ocean of beer—as it’s sitting out in the coolship—and starts the party.
 This is another vital reason for the odd brewing method: making a substance that only the right kind of microflora can thrive in, not the ones that will make our beer unendurably funky.
 (Sidenote: The weather also plays a part in this, since outside temperature and season are critical in making sure the right kind of microflora is floating around.
 Sidenote to the sidenote: This is also why Lambic brewers never brew in the summer, since funky bacteria would render the resulting beers undrinkable.)

-Jason checks the wort’s temperature.
+Jason, our Brewmaster, checks the wort’s temperature.

 In the morning, the wort goes into the interestingly named “horny tank” where it’s mixed.
 Before mixing, inoculation happens purely at the surface of the liquid.
 This holding tank is necessary to distribute the inoculant (microflora) evenly throughout the liquid, which then goes directly into barrels.
 The wild yeasts and bacteria will eventually convert all of the wort’s sugar into ethanol (alcohol) and sour the beer—through a process that we could fill up more than a couple posts talking about—giving spontaneously fermented beers their signature tart, dry taste.